 Currently there are several associations in the field of the arts and crafts.
 The most prominent ones include Rudolfinea, which is a member of the Czech Chamber of Commerce, the Association of Blacksmiths, the Society for Education in the Arts and Crafts, the Bohemian-Moravian Tinkers Guild, and the Association of Creators and Producers of Traditional Handicrafts.

 The MC is still the ministry responsible for the arts and crafts, especially with respect to cultural heritage.
-The MC also administers the National Institute of Folk Culture, which conducts research on cultural heritage in the field of traditional and folk culture, organises events devoted to folklore and education, and provides consultation and information services for all forms of folkore activities in the CR.
-As part of the Concept of More Effective Conservation of Traditional Folk Culture in the Czech Republic for 2016–2020, the MC provides a grant competition to support traditional folk arts and does so by awarding arts scholarships.
+The MC also administers the National Institute of Folk Culture, the mission of which is to conduct research on cultural heritage in the field of traditional and folk culture, organise events devoted to folklore and education, and provide consultation and information services for all forms of folklore activities in the CR.
+As part of the Concept of More Effective Conservation of Traditional Folk Culture in the Czech Republic for 2016–2020, through a grant competition, the MC provides support for traditional folk arts and does so by awarding arts scholarships.

-In regard to the current situation of trades in the the arts and crafts that are still being practised, many of these trades lack qualified professionals and some lack an entire new generation of qualified craftspeople.
-Every year the MC hands out the award ‘Champion of the Folk Arts Tradition’, which recognises professionals who practise traditional crafts and trades, their skills, their knowledge of the methods and technologies of traditional folk arts, especially those that are at risk of being lost.
-With the award, the recipient is also granted the protected trademark ‘Recognised Practitioner of Tradition’, provided through a licensing agreement to individual producers.
+In regard to the current situation of trades in the arts and crafts that are still being practised, many of these trades lack qualified professionals and some lack an entire new generation of qualified craftspeople.
 Information and a database relating to the folk arts and trades is provided on the portal Folk Arts and Crafts.

 Comments are closed.